jeffy-j1623/dev-labs/README.md

 - **HTML5**: The standard markup language for web pages.
 - **CSS3**: A stylesheet language used to describe the presentation of a document written in HTML or XML.
-- **Bootstrap**: A frontend framework for building responsive websites and web applications.
-- **Tailwind CSS**: A utility-first CSS framework for creating custom designs quickly.
-- **SASS/SCSS**: A CSS preprocessor that provides features like variables, nested rules, and mixins.
 - **JavaScript**: The core scripting language for creating interactive and dynamic web applications.
 - **React.js**: A JavaScript library for building user interfaces, particularly single-page applications.